HAIROUN/NLA NORTH EAST FOOTBALL RESULTS - NBC SVG

 Greggs FC defeated Owia 2-1.
 Valdo Anderson and Kenford Collins netted a goal each for Greggs FC, while Jevorn Williams converted the goal for Owia.

 Dickson hammered Diamonds Village 5-nil.
-Ari Charles Ari Charles netted a brace for Dickson, with a goal each from Kenvorn Cuffy, O-SEI Thompson, and Zimroy Charles.
+Ari Charles netted a brace for Dickson, with a goal each from Kenvorn Cuffy, O-SEI Thompson, and Zimroy Charles.

 Meanwhile, Langley Park won by default over South Union, failed to show on time for the match.

-Tomorrow afternoon, at 4:15, Overland will tackle Mt Grenan in a Group “A” encounter also at the Chili Playing Field.
+At 4:15, this afternoon, Overland will tackle Mt Grenan in Group “A” also at the Chili Playing Field.

 Advertisement